How To Best Manage Aggressive Behavior From Seniors

 Think ahead and stick to a regular routine.
 Recognizing warning signs and triggers will help steer your client away from feeling uncomfortable and confused.

 Try music!
 Research has shown that music can be used to calm down and reduce difficult behaviors in seniors.
 Singing one of their favorite songs or playing an old album from their collection can do wonders if you try.

 Don’t Forget To Take Care Of Yourself Too

 Dealing with aggression or violence can be exhausting and can affect you emotionally.
 It’s important to remember that you are doing your best to care for your clients.
 Don’t ignore your own feelings or needs.
 If you take good care of yourself, you can take better care of your clients.

-If you are taking care of a loved one and they become more violent, you may want to consider hiring a home caregiver.
+If you are taking care of a loved one and they become more violent, you may want to consider hiring a home care agency for help.
 People often leave their worst behavior for their loved ones because they feel comfortable doing so.
 A professional home caregiver from Alegre Home Care has the skills and experience to help seniors with difficult behavior.
 A home caregiver will also be able to devote more time and give their full attention to trying to prevent and defuse aggressive situations.
 They are experienced at tracking behavior, figuring out common triggers, and working on strategies to prevent hostile situations and ensure the comfort and wellness of the client.